truenas/documentation/content/en/docs/intro/release-notes/tn-12_0-beta1.md

 linkTitle: "TrueNAS 12.0-BETA1"
 ---

-TrueNAS 12.0-BETA1 is the first major testing release which kicks-off the start of the TrueNAS 12.0 release cycle.
+TrueNAS 12.0-BETA1 is the first major testing release which kicks-off the TrueNAS 12.0 release cycle.

-TrueNAS 12.0 (CORE) marks the first release of the re-branded FreeNAS software under the TrueNAS Open Storage family name, and improves upon the FreeNAS 11.3 series in many ways.
+TrueNAS 12.0 marks the first release of the re-branded FreeNAS software under the TrueNAS Open Storage family name.
+It improves upon the FreeNAS 11.3 series in many ways.
 Some of the notable features include:

 <ul>
     <li>Major ZFS upgrade to the upcoming OpenZFS 2.0 release (Formerly ZFS on Linux)</li>